pouchdb/pouchdb/docs/_guides/queries.md

 });
 ```

-In the above example, the `result` object will contain all documents where the `name` attribute is equal to `'foo'`.
+In the above example, the `result` object will contain stubs of documents where the `name` attribute is equal to `'foo'`.
+To include the document in each row of results, use the `include_docs` option.

 {% include alert/start.html variant="info" %}